swetaraj-19/design-studio-agent/README.md

-# Henkel Design Studio Multi-Agent System
+# Henkel Design Studio Agent 🎨

-The **Design Studio Agent** is a Multi-Agent System (MAS) built using Google's Agent Development Kit (ADK) and Gemini models.
-It acts as an AI-powered creative studio capable of generating marketing imagery, and performing high-fidelity image editing while preserving product integrity.
+Design Studio is an AI agent system designed to streamline the creation of marketing assets.
+Built on the Google Cloud Agent Development Kit (ADK), it orchestrates Gemini 2.5 Flash and Imagen 3.0/4.0 models to source products, generate photorealistic marketing scenes, and perform precise background editing while strictly preserving brand identity.

 ## 🏗 Architecture

 The system consists of a **Root Agent** that orchestrates three specialized sub-agents:

 1.  **Root Agent (`design_studio_agent`)**:
+    *   **Model:** `gemini-2.5-flash`
     *   **Role:** The interface layer.
 It analyzes user requests and routes them to the appropriate sub-agent.
     *   **Capabilities:** Context understanding, delegation, and error handling.